mine-cetinkaya-rundel/tidymodels-uscots-2021/README.md

 <img src="images/debbie.png" align = "right" width = "200px">

 [**Debbie Yuster**](https://www.ramapo.edu/tas/faculty/debbie-yuster/) (Ramapo College) is an Assistant Professor of Data Science and Mathematics at Ramapo College of New Jersey.
 At Ramapo College, Debbie has developed new courses including Introduction to Data Science and Ethics for Data Science.
 Debbie enjoys participating in communities of practice around curricula and open-source tools, contributing by employing her eagle-eye editing skills to refine instructional materials, as well as by helping fellow newcomers through onboarding and troubleshooting.
-Debbie received a Ph.D. in Mathematics from Columbia, and a B.A. in Mathematics (with Computer Science concentration) from Cornell.
+Debbie received a Ph.D. in Mathematics from Columbia University, and a B.A. in Mathematics (with Computer Science concentration) from Cornell University.